 In addition to the attractions, a large part of the attraction of PortAventura are the shows inspired by the traditions of each of its areas.
 If you are traveling to Barcelona with children, this is the excursion I recommend.

-6. Day trip to La Roca Village outlet shopping center
+7. Day trip to the shopping outlet La Roca Village

-Spending a whole day shopping can be the best way to rest after so much sightseeing in Barcelona, and the best way to do this is to visit the city's brand outlet, La Roca Village.
+Spending a whole day shopping can be the best way to relax after so much sightseeing in Barcelona, and the best way to do this is to visit the city's brand outlet, La Roca Village7.

 It is an open-air shopping mall in the style of American outlets, with premium brand stores and a few restaurants and cafes where you can stop to rest.
 In La Roca Village you can find almost any store you can think of: Bimba y Lola, Burberry, Calvin Klein, Desigual, Gucci, Jimmy Choo, Karl Lagerfeld, Loewe, Prada...and also cosmetics and casual wear stores such as Vans, UGG or The North Face.

-You can choose a simple transfer to the Barcelona outlet or choose a premium experience with discounts and lunch included.
-In any case, a bus will drop you off at La Roca Village in the morning and pick you up at the end of your shopping day to take you back to Barcelona.
+You can choose a simple transfer to the outlet in Barcelona or choose a premium experience with discounts and food included.
+In either case, a bus will drop you off at La Roca Village in the morning and pick you up at the end of your shopping day to take you back to Barcelona.

 Alex's Traveller Tip